-3.2 ISVis Views
+3.2 Example Views

-ISVis provides two views, the Main View and the Scenario View.
-Figure 3 is a screen shot of the Main View during the case study described in Section 4.
+ISVis currently provides two views, the Main View and the Scenario View.
+Figure 3 is a snapshot of the Main View during the case study described in Section 4.
 The top portion of the view lists the actors in the Program Model, including user-defined components, files, classes, and functions.
-The middle portion includes lists of the scenarios and interactions in the Program Model, as well as an area for displaying information about the currently selected item.
-The key area allows users to assign colors to actors or interactions.
-The bottom portion of the view is a text window for user interaction.
+The middle portion includes lists of the scenarios and interactions in the Program Model, as well as an area for displaying information about the item in primary focus (selectable with the middle mouse button).
+The key area allows users to assign colors to actors or interactions that have been selected using the left mouse button.
+The bottom portion of the view is a shell for textual information input-output.
+Note that each of the scrollable lists of actors and interactions uses an Information Mural [9] to display a graphical overview of the selected and colored items in the list.